codota/tabnine-vscode/README.md

-# Project for testing open source code completion models
+# VSCode extension for testing open source code completion models

-It was forked from [tabnine-vscode](https://github.com/codota/tabnine-vscode) & modified for making it compatible with open source code models on [hf.co/models](https://huggingface.co/models)
+It was forked from [tabnine-vscode](https://github.com/codota/tabnine-vscode) & modified for making it compatible with open source code models on [hf.co/models](https://huggingface.co/models).

+We also have [neovim extension](https://github.com/huggingface/hfcc.nvim) if you are a neovim user.

 ## Installing